-Simran serves as Senior Religion Fellow for the Sikh Coalition, Education Director for the Surat Initiative, and Education Director for the Sikh Spirit Foundation.
+Simran serves as Senior Religion Fellow for the Sikh Coalition and Education Director for the Surat Initiative.
 Simran contributes regularly for a number of media outlets, such as The New York Times, Newsweek's The Daily Beast, The Washington Post, and The Huffington Post.
 He has also appeared on various television and radio programs, including BBC, NPR, CBS, and PBS, and in 2014 Simran delivered a keynote address at The White House.

 Simran has a wide range of academic interests related to religion and culture.
 He has published on various topics, from the formations of religious communities in early modern South Asia to xenophobia and hate violence in modern America.
 His dissertation research focuses specifically on the founder of the Sikh tradition – Guru Nanak (d.
 1539 CE) – and the earliest available manuscript accounts of his life.
 Simran's language and academic training have also prepared him to teach religion more broadly; he has served as a Teaching Assistant for courses on Hinduism, Islam, and Buddhism, and in 2013 Simran received the prestigious Columbia University Presidential Award for Outstanding Teaching.